earthly/website/blog/_posts/2021-09-22-awk-examples.md

 Third, why not?
 Learning a new tool can be fun.
 </div>

-We've now crossed over from one-liners into AWK scripting.
-With AWK, this the transition is smooth.
+We've now crossed over from one-liners into Awk scripting.
+With Awk, this the transition is smooth.
 We can embed Awk into a bash script:

 ``` bash
 $ cat average